drhaynes/unity-dev-weekly/issues/issue-008.md

 #### [Free Asset Pack: Space Shooter Redux](http://kenney.nl/assets/space-shooter-extension)

-More great stuff from kennel.nl, this time a bunch of 2d space assets for prototyping or trying out gameplay ideas.
+More great stuff from kenney.nl, this time a bunch of 2d space assets for prototyping or trying out gameplay ideas.
 Building an asteroids clone or shmup?
 This could be useful as a starting point.

 #### [http://kenney.nl/assets/space-shooter-extension](http://kenney.nl/assets/space-shooter-extension)